Search the registry

 FROM upvotes

-AND invocation_exists = true -- hash found in ledger
+AND invocation_exists = true -- linked to a valid invocation report

 -- Nobody owns this score.

--- Nobody can inflate it without paying for real usage.
+-- Nobody can inflate it without actually calling the tool.

 -- Anybody can compute it (clone the registry, run the query).